NobleTilda/alx-zero_day/0x03-git/README.md

-My first readme was awesome
+This day has been awesome